This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “To Record Only Water for Ten Days”

-Third and final batch of recordings for the album.
-Further work during this period was done as well, as some edits, overdubs and backing vocals were also performed for several songs from the earlier sessions.
-These songs were tracked on a digital 8-track recorder (Yamaha MD8) unlike the previous songs, which were done on a simple 4-track.
-Guitars used for the recording were an acoustic Martin guitar (borrowed from Anthony Kiedis), a 1966 Fender Mustang and a 1961 Gibson SG, as all of his main guitars were on the road or in storage while the Chili Peppers were touring for Californication.
-A Korg M1 keyboard and a Akai MPC3000 drum machine were also used.
+Third and final batch of recordings.
+Further work was done during this period as well, as some edits, overdubs and backing vocals were performed for several songs from the earlier sessions.
+These songs were tracked on a digital 8-track recorder (Yamaha MD8) unlike the previous batchs of songs, done on a simple 4-track.
 The songs intended for commercial release were transfered onto a 2" analog tape to be mixed on a conventional 24-track console in a professional studio.

 THE BROWN BUNNY OST

-Dates: 2001 to late 2002
+Dates: 2001 - Late 2002

 Players: John Frusciante